-- Linda Poston, Director of the Murray Library (co-chair) - Dan Custer, Research Analyst (co-chair) - Sarah Myers, Public Services Librarian - Kate Oswald Wilkins, Asst.
-Dean of General Education and Common Learning
+- Linda Poston, Director of the Murray Library (co-chair)

+- Dan Custer, Research Analyst (co-chair)

+- Sarah Myers, Public Services Librarian

 In spring 2021, the Evidence Inventory Working Group co-chairs reviewed various platforms to use in maintaining the evidence inventory during the process of review, drafting, and writing of the final report.
 They recommended and the Steering Committee approved the use of AEFIS to store documents for the evidence inventory prior to uploading to the Middle State's portal.
 AEFIS is already structured to include the organizational system of Middle States Standards and corresponding criteria for each standard.
 AEFIS also provides a centralized location for institutional assessment-related documents.
 The naming convention we will be using is: [Primary Standard Roman Numeral].[Primary Criterion Number].[Short Document Title].
 AEFIS allows for evidence linked across multiple standards and criteria.
 This naming convention will establish an initial or primary assignment for each document uploaded.
 Once uploaded to AEFIS, evidence can then be linked to all relevant areas.